Spring scales for weighing

 2240 pounds = 1 ton

 - Spring scales could be configured so that shopkeepers selling non-standard weights of goods could instantly see how much to charge.
 This was a hugely important advantage.
 It was always accurate and it saved the shopkeeper from having to use mental arithmatic.
-It is so important that the next section is devoted to how it worked.
+It is so important that the next section is devoted to how this worked.

 The spring scales that I knew that made pricing so simple looked like the one in the following photo.
 The spring was under the scale pan and attached to a pointer that moved over a scale to show the weight of what was being weighed.